JoaoLopesF/RemoteDebug/README.md

 ## Releases

+### 3.0.5 - 2019-03-23

+    - Ajustment on debugA macro, thanks @jetpax and @cmidgley to add this issue.

 ### 3.0.4 - 2019-03-19

     - All public configurations (#defines) have moved to RemoteDebugCfg.h, to facilitate changes for anybody.